Floyd Cotton Gin

-The Floyd Cotton Gin is a historic cotton gin at the junction of Arkansas Highway 31 and Arkansas Highway 305 in Floyd, Arkansas, USA.
-It is a two-story wood-frame building roughly L-shaped with a single-story section extending its southern end and a two-story section projecting east under a continuation of the sloping gabled roof.
+The Floyd Cotton Gin was a historic cotton gin at the junction of Arkansas Highway 31 and Arkansas Highway 305 in Floyd, Arkansas, USA.
+It was a two-story wood-frame building roughly L-shaped with a single-story section extending its southern end and a two-story section projecting east under a continuation of the sloping gabled roof.
 This gin was built in the 1930s, when White County was one of the nation's leading producers of cotton.
-It is one of five gins in the county to survive from that period.
-In early 2022, the cotton gin was torn down for unknown reasons.
+Before being demolished, it was one of five gins in the county to survive from that period.
+In early 2022, the cotton gin was demolished for unknown reasons.

 The gin was listed on the National Register of Historic Places in 1992.